SamSherrill/games-comparison/current-dev-plans.md

 - Consider a small i or ? in a box that links to or even generates a small box that opens up in screen when the user hovers over the ? box or the entire warning

 ## To Do Soon

+- Fix when broken or non-existant images come back from steam for the game's banner image.
+Example: comparing pita82 & sammysticks - sonic all star racing image is broken
+- Don't show DLC or Betas - Example: comparing pita82 & sammysticks - sonic all star racing image is broken

+- Our button's stay highlighted.
+Might be related to the btn class name.

 - Discuss usersArray.
 It is an array pulled from the state usersToSearch, which is an object.
 The fact that it is an array is legacy code from project 2 in bootcamp when we first created this app.
 It being an array may be fine.
 Changing it to an object would likely involve a huge overall of the controllers & a small overall of the compareGames function in MainPage.